David Caygill: Political career

-Caygill's early political philosophies were aligned with the National Party and he chaired the St Albans branch of the Young Nationals as a schoolboy.
-His allegiance switched to Labour in part due to the Vietnam War, which Labour opposed.
+Caygill's early political philosophies were aligned with the National Party, which he joined as a schoolboy.
+He chaired the St Albans branch of the Young Nationals from age 20.
+His allegiance switched to Labour in part due to its stance against the Vietnam War, which he also opposed.

 Local-body politics

 Upon the urging of Neville Pickering, Caygill successfully ran for the Christchurch City Council in 1971, and served until 1980.
 On 29 April 1974, he became the city's youngest ever acting Mayor for a period of five days.
 He was chair of the council's staff and community services committee.

 From 1977 to 1980 he was a member of the Canterbury Regional Planning Authority and was chairman of the Authority's air pollution committee.
 He was also a council member of Christchurch Polytechnic.

 Member of Parliament

 Caygill was first elected to Parliament at the 1978 general election as MP for the Christchurch electorate of St Albans.
 He served for six terms.
 Caygill was described as one of the most energetic new members elected at the 1978 election.
 Just under a year later in a reshuffle in October 1979 Caygill was promoted by Labour leader Bill Rowling and given the economic development portfolio.

 In March 1981 he had his responsibilities switched and was instead appointed Shadow Minister of Local Government.
 His duties changed again in February 1982 and he became Shadow Minister of Energy.
 When David Lange replaced Rowling leader he appointed Caygill as Shadow Minister of Trade and Industry in March 1983.